SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

   * Specify a value for the property ‘Destination’:

     i.
-Click on the ‘Destination’ property and specify the value `JNDI/Sol/Q/replies` in the Value field.
-(Note, this is the value configured on the message broker in section Setting up Solace JNDI References).
+Click on the ‘Destination’ property and specify the value `JNDI/Sol/Q/replies` in the Value field. (**Note**: this is the value configured on the message broker in section Setting up Solace JNDI References).

     ii.
 Click on the ‘Apply’ button.